120 East First Street

 Qualified employees may be granted leave for one (1) or more of the following reasons:

-a) The birth of a child and care for the infant;
+a) The birth of a child and care for the child;

-b) Adoption of a child and care for the infant;
+b) Adoption of a child and care for the child;

-c) The placement with the employee of a child in foster care;
+c) The placement of a child with the employee from foster care;

-d) To care for a spouse, child or parent who has a "serious health condition" as defined by the FMLA; and/or
+d) To care for a spouse, minor child or parent who has a "serious health condition" as defined by the FMLA;

 Military Family Leave Entitlements